CivicSpleen/ambry/README.rst

 More about creating conda virtual environments: http://conda.pydata.org/docs/faq.html#env-creating

-After setting up anmry, you can use conda to install gdal
+After setting up ambry, you can use conda to install gdal

 .. code-block:: bash